Body Systems Definition

 - Must be able to ingest and process food to obtain sugars and other nutrients.

-- Must be able to respond to to the environment.
+- Respond to the environment.

 - Must be able to fight infections.